flori/json/README.md

 an object, that contains a byte array) and decode the result on the receiving endpoint.

-The JSON parsers can parse UTF-8, UTF-16BE, UTF-16LE, UTF-32BE, and UTF-32LE
-JSON documents under Ruby 1.8.
-Under Ruby 1.9 they take advantage of Ruby's M17n features and can parse all documents which have the correct String#encoding set.
-If a document string has ASCII-8BIT as an encoding the parser attempts to figure out which of the UTF encodings from above it is and trys to parse it.

 ## Installation

 It's recommended to use the extension variant of JSON, because it's faster than